eric4545/doc2confluence/README.md

 - Table of contents generation
 - Code block syntax highlighting
 - CSV table import in Markdown using relative links
-- Support for Confluence macros and formatting
+- Support for Confluence macros and formatting (Markdown and HTML)
 - Inline CSV data support using code blocks
 - Support for both Confluence Cloud and Server/Data Center instances